Use conditions and switch steps

 - If a step has multiple connections that eventually reach the same target step, determining whether the target runs depends on the value of the intervening flags.
-If all of the intervening connections have success flags, the target only processes if all the steps are successful.
-If the intervening connections consist of an assortment of success and fail flags, the target will process the first time one of these connections is used.
+If all of the intervening connections have success flags, the target is processed only if all the steps are successful.
+If the intervening connections consist of an assortment of success and fail flags, the target is processed the first time one of these connections is used.

 - For a process to succeed, execution must reach a Finish step.
 If it does not end with Finish, the process fails.

 Note: By default, Deployment Automation resolves expressions in Set and Switch steps, but you can configure the server so that it doesn't.
-For details, refer to Knowledge Base item S141763.
+For details, see Knowledge Base item S141763.